Avon River (Western Australia)

 The Avon River is a river in Western Australia.
-A tributary of the Swan River, the Avon flows 240 km from source to mouth, with a catchment area of 125000 km2.
+It flows 240 km with a catchment area of 125000 km2 in the state's Wheatbelt region.
+When the Avon reaches the Wooroloo Brook in the Walyunga National Park it becomes the Swan River, which flows through the Perth metropolitan area to its mouth at Fremantle Harbour.

+Naming and terminology

+The Avon River and the Swan River are the same watercourse.
+By convention, the name "Avon" is used upstream of the confluence with the Wooroloo Brook in the Walyunga National Park, with the name "Swan" then used until the river mouth at Fremantle Harbour.
+This naming convention has been described as a "historical anomaly".
+For that reason, the main branch of the river system is sometimes referred to as the Swan–Avon River.
+Technical sources regard the Swan–Avon and Canning River as separate rivers flowing into a single body of water, the Swan–Canning Estuary, at Melville Water, rather than treating the Canning as a tributary of the Swan.
+This distinction was noted as early as 1827 by James Stirling.

 Avon catchment area

 Lake Yealering in the Shire of Wickepin is the point of origin for the upper Avon River, and the catchment size above the confluence with the Salt River at Yenyening Lakes is 91500 km2.

 The basin covers much of the Western Australian wheatbelt and extends beyond that in some areas near almost-always-dry Lake Moore in the northeast, water is received regularly from only the extreme western edge of the basin.
 Indeed, until an abnormally wet year in 1963 it was not realised that the northeastern part of the basin beyond Wongan Hills ever drained water into the river.
 Under present climatic conditions, it is almost impossible to produce runoff from anywhere outside the extreme west of the basin because the amount of rain required to fall before runoff would begin is as high or higher than the mean annual rainfall.
 The river has three main sub-catchments: catchments for the Mortlock, Yilgarn, and Lockhart rivers.

 The river flows past County Peak, creating a picturesque view from the top.